aridjayarecipes/cutesrecipes.web.app/content/post/2590-easiest-way-to-prepare-speedy-sweet-potato-and-amp-sago-khichadi.md

-So that is going to wrap it up for this special food sweet potato &amp; sago khichadi recipe.
+So that is going to wrap it up for this special food sweet potato & sago khichadi recipe.
 Thanks so much for your time.
 I am sure you will make this at home.
 There is gonna be interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!